 Disclaimer Clause of NSE

-As required, a copy of the Draft Red Herring Prospectus was submitted to NSE.
-The disclaimer clause as intimated by NSE to us is set forth below:
+As required, a copy of this Draft Red Herring Prospectus has been submitted to NSE.
+The disclaimer clause as intimated by NSE to us shall be included in the Red Herring Prospectus prior to filing with the RoC.